The title got your attention, right?

 The unprecedented floodwaters have moved many of the ATONs (aids to navigation) off station, usually into the woods with lots of other debris.

-Despite the number of “pleasure craft” (the phrase that tow captains derisively use for anything not commercial) on the Mississippi at times during the year, there are very few marinas or fuel stops on this part of the river.
-So…by the time we saw the St. Louis arch in the distance, our tanks were quite low.
+Despite the number of “pleasure craft” (the phrase that tow captains use for non-commercial boats) on the Mississippi, there are very few marinas or fuel stops on this part of the Mississippi.
+Because of heavy flooding, the typical options (Kidd Bothers fuel at Cape Girardot and Hoppies just South of St. Louis) were closed.
+So…by the time we saw the St. Louis arch in the distance, our fuel tanks were VERY low.
 Nearly empty, really.
 And a tornado watch had been issued for St. Louis.

-Shawn, a 19 year old from South Carolina who had just finished basic training and had only three months’ experience as an enlisted coast guarder, drove us in a GV (government vehicle) to buy fuel containers, then drove us to a gas station to fill them with diesel fuel, then RTB (returned to base) and helped us carry our fuel back to the boat.
-Carrying 30 gallons of diesel fuel in plastic containers past the razor wires onto a US government base?
+Shawn, a 19 year old from South Carolina who had just finished basic training and had only three months’ experience as an enlisted Coastie, was ordered to drive us in a GV (government vehicle) to buy fuel containers, then to a gas station to fill them with diesel fuel, then RTB (return to base) .
+He helped us carry our fuel back to the boat.
+Carrying 30 gallons of diesel fuel in yellow plastic containers past the razor wires onto a US government base?
 No problem.

-A few minutes later when the tornado sirens sounded, Gene invited is to join his crew in their massive buoy tender ship, offered us coffee, gave us a tour of the bridge, and happily discussed his coast guard career, the buoy tender, the deck with picnic table that floated by a few days ago, and the too-long flood stage that has delayed his crew’s work.
-He told us that he would be on his nearby ship all night and we should stop in anytime.
+A few minutes later when the tornado sirens sounded, Gene invited is to join his crew in their 125 foot buoy tender, offered us coffee, gave us a tour of the bridge, and happily discussed his Coast Guard career, the buoy tender, the deck with picnic table that floated by a few days ago, and the extended river flooding that had delayed his crew’s work.
+He told us that he would be on the nearby ship all night and we should stop in anytime.

 A surreal, but very welcome, experience.
 We were safety moored by expert seamen who cared for our safety, protected our boat by adding their fenders to ours, tied dependable knots connecting our boat to their dock, and offered us hospitality beyond belief.
 A good day!